TrossenRobotics/agilex_limo_docs/_sources/index.rst

     LIMO.
 *   :doc:`specifications` - Contains specification information for the LIMO and the Simulation Table.
-*   :doc:`tips_and_tricks` - Small guides unrelated to the demos or the general operation of the robot.
+*   :doc:`tips_and_tricks` - These small guides are unrelated to the demos or the general operation of the robot, but may be helpful.

 Table of Contents:
 ==================